Corey Robinson (quarterback)

-Corey Lee Robinson (born March 29, 1990) is a former American football quarterback.
-He played college football at Troy.
+Corey Lee Robinson (born March 29, 1990) is an American former football quarterback who played for the Brooklyn Bolts of the Fall Experimental Football League (FXFL).
+He played college football for the Troy Trojans.

-Early years
+Early life

 Robinson attended Lone Oak High School in Paducah, Kentucky.
 As a senior at Lone Oak, Robinson set a national high school record with 91 touchdown passes.
 He was also selected as Mr. Football in Kentucky.

 College career

 Robinson enrolled at Troy University in Alabama in 2009, redshirting his first year.
 In his first season of play as a redshirt freshman in 2010, he completed 321 of 505 passes for 3,726 and 28 touchdowns.
 His 3,726 passing yards ranked ninth among all NCAA Division I FBS players in 2010.
 He led Troy to a post-season 48–21 victory over the Ohio Bobcats in the 2010 New Orleans Bowl, passing for 387 yards and four touchdowns in the game.

 In the second game of the 2011 season, Robinson threw for 373 yards and three touchdowns against the Arkansas Razorbacks.
 For the season, Robinson completed 316 of 508 passes for 3,411 yards and 21 touchdowns.

 During the 2012 season, Robinson completed 257 of 389 passes for 3,121 yards with 12 touchdowns and nine interceptions.
 As a senior in 2013, he completed 268 of 399 passes for 3,086 yards with 19 touchdowns and nine interceptions.
-One of his more memorable performances came the first game of his senior year when he rallied his team from a 31-17 deficit vs UAB to a 34-31 OT win, in the process breaking Steve Sarkisian's record for highest completion percentage with a minimum of 30 attempts.
+One of his more memorable performances came the first game of his senior year when he rallied his team from a 31–17 deficit vs UAB to a 34–31 OT win, in the process breaking Steve Sarkisian's record for highest completion percentage with a minimum of 30 attempts.
 Robinson completed 30 of 32 attempts for a new record of 93.8%.

-Statistics
+College statistics

 Professional career

 In May 2014, Robinson participated in Cleveland Browns' rookie minicamp on a tryout basis.
 He signed with the Hamilton Tiger-Cats on June 1 and was released by the team on June 22.
 In September 2014, he signed with the Brooklyn Bolts of the Fall Experimental Football League.